Skip navigation

 Details

-The labour hire firm is liable for superannuation, taxation and workers compensation obligations.
-University business areas ensure that the labour hire firm provides appropriate insurance cover.
+The University can enter into a contract with the labour hire firm, not the Individual Contractor.
+The labour hire firm is responsible for superannuation, taxation and workers compensation obligations.
+Ensure that the labour hire firm provides appropriate insurance cover.

 Information